 There are also metered parking options around the store, so be sure to download Motu, the official parking app for Grand Rapids.
 With the app, drivers can pay for on-street and off-street parking where signage is present.

 For those using public transportation to get the store, there is a bus stop for The Rapid conveniently located in front of Bridge Street Market at the corner of Bridge and Stocking.
-You can ride routes seven, nine, 18, and 19 (a fare-free route), and DASH West (also fare-free) to land within walking distance of the store.
+You can ride route nine and DASH West (fare-free) to land within walking distance of the store.

 A part of Bridge Street Market’s mission to support the local community involves inviting residents into the store for more than just a shopping experience.